scherma/antfarm/README.md

 - If they do not, contact me and I can provide the steps to make sure this is fixed
 - Start virt-manager.
 The script should remove the virtual network 'default' and create a new one 'vneta' with gateway IP of 192.168.43.1, if this has not happened do it via virt-manager
 - Create a new virtual machine - recommend at least 2 CPUs and 2GB RAM
+- __MAKE SURE__ to customise the VM before install:
+  - Change the display type to VNC
+  - Change the Video type to VMVGA
+  - Save the config and halt the VM
 - Move the virtual disk file to /mnt/images
 - Set ownership to root:libvirt-qemu and chmod g+rw